tabad/fusioninventory-agent-windows-installer/Readme.txt

        Win32::Daemon Win32::Job Win32::OLE Win32::TieRegistry XML::TreePP'

-   As the list of modules for FusionInventory-Agent has changed, it is necessary to generate a new package Strawberry Perl Package.
+   As the list of modules for FusionInventory-Agent has changed, it is necessary to generate a new Strawberry Perl Portable Edition Package.

    You should start with a clean Strawberry Perl distribution too, so the recommended steps are: